Introduction to Analytical Balances

 A reticle, or a scale etched on glass, displays its reading onto a reading display and the weight of the object is taken.

-Single-pan balances use a tare device where the weight of the container can be removed from the weight of the object being weighed by subtracting the weight of container from total weight.
+Single-pan balances use a tare device where the weight of the container can be removed from the weight of the object being weighed by subtracting the weight of the container from the total weight.

 When a current is passed through a wire that is placed between the two poles of a permanent magnet, a force is generated.
 This system is called an electromagnetic servo system.